 One route which I would recommend to anyone with an interest in the history and natural beauty of the area is footpath WC9, still known to some as White Rocks Lane.
 It runs from the Forestry Commission car park above King Arthur’s cave eastwards towards Symonds Yat.
 It’s a wide path and well surfaced in most places.
 It was obviously a very important route between the Doward and the river and built for taking a horse and cart.
 It zigzags down towards the river then turns north at Symonds Yat, running along the side of a cliff before joining up with Wye View Lane (aptly named, because the views are spectacular).
 Wye View Lane takes you back up onto the top of the Doward or you could take one of the paths which branch off it which lead down to the river and the pubs.

-I hope to add an interactive map here as soon as Google lets me.
-In the meantime I recommend using the very good online public rights of way map provided by Herefordshire County Council which you can find here.
+There is a very good online public rights of way map provided by Herefordshire County Council which you can find by clicking the button below:

 If you come across any blocked or partially obstructed footpaths within the parish please do not hesitate to contact the Footpaths Officer either by phone 01600 890737, or by email.

 Herefordshire Council, in conjunction with Balfour Beatty, have produced a very useful leaflet setting out rights and responsibilities with regard to public rights of way.

 You can view or download the leaflet by clicking on the images below:

 You can find the most recent footpaths reports below:

 |1st December 2015||Footpath Officer Report 2015.12.01.pdf|

 |11th October 2015||Footpath Officer Report 2015.10.11.pdf|